andremann/SKG-IF/docs/source/venues.rst

 Properties
 ==========
-This section is to describe the metadata fields for the :ref:`Venue <Venues>`.
+This section is to describe the metadata fields for the :ref:`Venue <Venue>`.

 Local identifier